Comprehensive National Power: About

 Inspired by F. Clifford German, J. David Singer, Stuart Bremer and John Stuckey, A.F.K.
 Organski and Jacek Kugler, and Ray Cline's understanding and formulas for national power assessment.
 It builds upon concepts such as superpower and regional power, as well as soft power, hard power and smart power.

 A 1995 definition of CNP refers to it as "the totality of a country's economic, military and political power in a given period.
 It signals the country's comprehensive development level and its position in the international system."

 There are a number of methods for calculating CNP devised by the Chinese Academy of Social Sciences, Chinese Military Academy, Chinese Institute of Contemporary International Relations and independent Chinese scholars.

-National Strategic Resources
+National strategic resources

 Michael Porter lists five major resources, that is, physical, human, infrastructure, knowledge and capital resources.
 Accordingly, the national strategic resources are divided into eight categories, with 23 indictors.
 Those categories constitute CNP: